core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -01 to -02 ## {#sec-01-02}

+* Moved procedure for preserving observations across key updates to main body.

+* Moved procedure to update OSCORE Sender/Recipient IDs to main body.

+* Moved key update without forward secrecy section to main body.

+* Modifications and alignment of updateCtx() with EDHOC draft

+* Define signaling bits present in the 'x' byte

+* Describe CBOR wrapping of involved nonces with examples

+* Rename 'id detail' to 'nonce'

+* Additions to terminology section

 ## Version -00 to -01 ## {#sec-00-01}

 * Recommendation on limits for CCM_8.
 Details in Appendix.